sohyp3/chessGame/README.md

-# a Chess in python
+# a Chess game in python with UI
-### Using Django in backend and doing all the calculations there and vanilla javascript in the frontend *i know its not scalable and will die in production due every connection depending on the server, i will rewrite it later using svelte or react and only the validation in the backend.*
+Using Django do to do all the calculations in backend and vanilla javascript in the front end to show the game